fun-redoc/AoC2024/README.md

 ### Day 7

-duration part 1: `2:05:00` for the first failed solution duration part 2: `` maybe even more
+duration part 1: `2:05:00` for the first failed solution duration part 1: additional `0:05:00` for the corrections. duration part 2: `` maybe even more

 perceived difficulty Part 1: *middle*